mujinga21/Enlighten-Me/README.md

 ## Description

 A full stack application that generates random activities given a users preferance between a solo or social experience.
-The user can choose there acitivites and create a post to document their experience.
+The user can choose their acitivites and create a post to document their experience.

 ## Table of Contents